A Lyman Break Galaxy in the Epoch of Reionization from HST Grism Spectroscopy: Summary/Conclusions

 \section{Summary/Conclusions}

 We present here \highz, the highest redshift galaxy identified in the wide-field component of the PEARS slitless spectroscopic survey, which achieved a depth of 20 orbits of {\it HST}\/ ACS G800L slitless spectroscopy over 80 square arcminutes.
 This galaxy, with a grism redshift of $z=6.6 \pm 0.1$, remains the highest redshift object yet confirmed with {\it HST}\/ slitless spectroscopy.
-While fainter objects could be spectroscopically confirmed at the sensitivity limit of our ACS slitless spectroscopy in the Hubble Ultra Deep Field --- where the aggregate depth approaches 90 orbits --- the wavelength limit of the ACS Wide Field Camera CCD detectors effectively limits the survey redshifts to $z \la 6.7$ \citep[e.g.,][]{Malhotra05}.
+While fainter objects have been spectroscopically confirmed at the sensitivity limit of our ACS slitless spectroscopy in the Hubble Ultra Deep Field, the wavelength limit of the ACS Wide Field Camera CCD detectors effectively limits the survey redshifts to $z \la 6.7$ \citep[][]{Malhotra05}.